WilliamfShaw/the_muse_search/README.md

 ```
 ## Running locally

+This application uses `dalli` to cache results using a local memcached server.
+If you do not have memcached already running, in a seperate terminal window run `memcached`, then run the command below in seperate terminal window

 ```
 rails s

 ```

-This application uses `dalli` to cache results using a local memcache server.
-If you do not have memcache running as a background dameon, in a seperate terminal window run `memcache`